bluefedora/RepData_PeerAssessment2/NOAAExploration.md

       stat='identity')
 plot3 <- plot3 + theme(axis.text.x = element_text(angle=90))

-#x <- totals[order(-totals$Fatalities),c(1)][1:5]

-#y <- x[1:5]
-#y
-#x
-#d <- totals[order(-totals$Fatalities),c(1)][1:5]
-#str(d)
-#d
-grid.arrange(plot1, plot2, plot3, ncol=3)
+grid.arrange(plot1, plot2, plot3, main="Plots of Health Impacts", ncol=3)
 ```

 ![plot of chunk healthGraph](figure/healthGraph.png)

+#### Top Health Threats

-We see from the above printed tables and graphs that the top threats for human fatalities are TORNADO, EXCESSIVE HEAT and FLASH FLOOD.
-The top threats for human injuries are TORNADO, TSTM WIND and FLOOD.
-The top combined (fatalities and injuries) health threats come from TORNADO, EXCESSIVE HEAT and TSTM WIND.
+We see from the above printed tables and graphs that the top three threats for human fatalities are TORNADO, EXCESSIVE HEAT and FLASH FLOOD.
+The top three threats for human injuries are TORNADO, TSTM WIND and FLOOD.
+The top three combined (fatalities and injuries) health threats come from TORNADO, EXCESSIVE HEAT and TSTM WIND.

 We notice that there are event types which are similar; e.g., Hurricane and Hurricane/Typhoon; Excessive Heat and Heat; and Flood, River Flood and Flash Flood.
-Although it may seem logical, we have no evidence that these event types are actually the same and made the decision to not combine them.
+We have no evidence that these event types are actually the same and perhaps erring on conservative side made the decision to not combine them for neither the health impacts nor the damage impacts.

 #### Damage Impact Reports
 Top 20 events for crop damage, property damage and total damage (crop damage + property damage)